Here's What Other Families Are Asking about Financial Aid

 A: If your disability income is untaxed, you don't report it on the FAFSA, but you do report it on the CSS Proflie.

-A: If anyone besides the custodial parent(s) owns a 529 account for the student, including a grandparent, aunt/uncle, or noncustodial parent, do not report the value as a parent or student asset on the financial aid applications.
-However, when funds from that account are used to pay for the student's college expenses, the student will need to report that contribution as untaxed income in the year it is withdrawn and used.
+A: If anyone besides the parent(s) on the FAFSA owns a 529 account for the student, including a grandparent, aunt/uncle, or noncustodial parent, do not report the value as a parent or student asset on the financial aid applications.

 Q: Can I report my debt on the financial aid applications?